 Helping Victims Of Pregnancy Discrimination

 Federal and state laws protect women from the risk of losing a job as a result of having a child.
-The Pregnancy Discrimination Act of 1978 amended Title VII of the Civil Rights Act of 1964 to prohibit workplace discrimination on the basis of pregnancy.
+The Pregnancy Discrimination Act of 1978 amended Title VII of the Civil Rights Act of 1964 to prohibit workplace discrimination on the basis of pregnancy, in other words pregnancy discrimination.

 Simply stated, an employer may not terminate an employee or refuse to hire a person because of her pregnancy.
 By law, there are a number of other responsibilities on the part of employers as it relates to pregnancy: